SupeR19902/x720/README.md

  * Battery monitor: view status and/or send it to Domoticz or MQTT (Maxim MAX17043)
  * Battery monitor can be used with any generic Maxim MAX17043 (and probably MAX17044) connected to i2c
  * Safe shutdown workaround in software
- * Setting up the real time clock
+ * Setting up properly the real time clock (DS1307)

 ## __WARNING: PULLING THE POWER CAN DAMAGE YOUR HAT AND YOUR PI!!!
 NEVER PULL THE ADAPTER FROM THE AC.
 AT LEAST WITH TESTING, PULL THE PLUG AT THE PI END!!!__ ##